 In hindsight, I feel I have placed too much of my portfolio within one company (Walker Forestry makes up 40% of my portfolio at the moment) and this is a risk.
 As I continue to add to other assets in my portfolio this risk will become less, but it does highlight the importance of managing risk through proper diversification.

 For anyone just starting out and building their portfolio, don't make the mistake I did and look for high risk, high return investments from day one.
-Start with secure safe investments, such as investing in the Vanguard S&P 500 or one of the larger peer to peer lending websites, such as Mintos.
+Start with secure investments, such as investing in the Vanguard S&P 500 or consider investing in property.

 I was extremely lucky to not have lost a significant amount of money.
 While I learnt a lot, I could have saved myself a lot of heartache and stress by following a more long term view.
 Take your time, do your homework and remember the most important rule of investing is to protect your capital.

 This was a difficult article for me to write, as it highlights a lot of mistakes that I made in my first 12 months.
 It shows that mistakes can be made and investing goals can still be archived, but hopefully this article can guide you not to make the same mistakes I did.

 Through all the ups and downs in the last 12 months, one thing I am happy about is that in my mind I was focused on the end goal - to keep investing.
 Even on the days that I lost significant money, I had no doubt that I had to keep investing and keep trying.
 I remained largely emotionless about the ups and downs and this is an extremely important attribute to have as an investor.

 |Portfolio Summary (as at 31st December 2018)|

 |P2P Lending Interest Income||€237.19|